Tzongjie/BT4222_GoldenTap/stock_prediction/README.md

 - Imports keras package for building LSTM models
 - Sets the hyperparameters of the model.
 Tuning is also carried out in this section
 - Fits the model with the training data

+## 2.3 Saving the Trained Models
-- Saves each model while tuning.
-Our final model is named 'final_model.h5'
+- Saves each model while tuning
+- Our final model has already been saved as 'final_model.h5' within the saved_models folder

+## 2.4 Loading the Saved Models
+- Loads the saved model (in file format '.h5') into the jupyter notebook
+- To run our final model, simply run the code under this section to load in 'final_model.h5'

-## 2.3 Predicting Future Stock Prices
+## 2.5 Predicting Future Stock Prices
-- Uses the trained model to test and predict the future stock prices
+- Uses the trained/loaded model to test and predict the future stock prices
 - Compare the performance by plotting the time series
 - Calculates the average mean squared error (MSE) and root mean squared error (RMSE) of the model to track the performance of the model